 Porsche wants the Porsche Cayman to be seen as more than just a Porsche Boxster with a fixed roof, which is why it separates the two cars in its price lists.
 There's some logic to the decision, with the Cayman appealing to a slightly more discerning driver.
 It shares much with its Porsche Boxster relative though, including a 3.4-litre six-cylinder engines, but amazingly it feels even more involving and enjoyable to drive – although it lacks the Porsche Boxster's open-air appeal.

-- Surprisingly low running costs
+- Relatively low running costs

 - Not much standard equipment